Request a Presentation

 Some topics are hard to grasp.
 That’s why we’re here to lend a hand.

-We don’t like to brag, but we do consider ourselves experts on a variety of topics, including health and wellness, leadership, various university policies, and sexual assault resources and prevention.
-That’s why we're happy to bring the information to you, your student organization, or your class.
+We’ll bring the information to you, your student organization, or your class.
 Our presentations, some of which can be customized to fit your needs, are offered for free throughout the school year.

 Please request presentations at least three weeks in advance so that we can be sure we meet your needs.